alex-abelson/QD-mapping/README.md

 y_size = int(1024)
 ```

-**Depending on which of the above parameters are set to True of false, upon execution of the code, those operations will run.
+**Again, depending on which of the above parameters are set to True or False, upon execution of the code, those operations will run.
 Each of these _if_ statements is capable of running alone because the necessary function inputs are loaded from .npz files rather than being stored as local variables.**